Julia-Marcal/Go-reusable-api/README.md

 ## API Requests

-Examples for making API requests can be found in the `rest` folder.
+Examples for making API requests can be found in the `config/rest` folder.
 This should guide you on how to properly make requests to the API.

 ### Required Parameters
 - `Email`